A burst pipe is a sight that most homeowners don’t wish to see due to the extensive repairs, leaks and general inconvenience that follows.

 4. Water Stains

 Most pipes in a plumbing system run through the walls and flooring.
 If you notice puddles or watermarks on the walls or the floor, it may be a potential sign of a water leak.
-Additionally, any drips and standing water inside your home can be a telltale sign of a serious plumbing issue.
+Additionally, any drips and standing water inside your home can be a telltale sign of a severe plumbing issue.

 5. Fluctuating Water Pressure